What is a Design System?

 Most developers had worked at the company for 1-5 years.
 They were primarily involved in front-end development but did not feel they were making UI design decisions.

-Developers cited positive aspects of their workflow, such as peer reviews, support, and daily scrums.
 However, they also highlighted areas for improvement, including the need for a design system to reduce errors, improve consistency, and speed up updates and deployment.
+The developers felt that the current workflow was not working.
+More design and prep work needed to be done before hand off to developers.

-The survey revealed key insights:
+The post-interview survey revealed key insights:

 1. Most developers understood what a design system was.